Artists You Should Know: Khalil Fong

 In 2013, Khalil departed from Warner Music Group.
 More recently he has established his own label, Fu Music.
 Through this label, his ultimate goal is to bring multicultural experiences to the Asian music scene; fusing Chinese and Western musical influences.

-Some of Khalil’s biggest musical influences include artists like Jimi Hendrix, Questlove, Musiq Soulchild, D’Angelo, and Michael Jackson.
-I first encountered Khalil’s music through Spotify, when I was scrolling through the ‘Discover’ tab and he was listed as one of the “Top Recommendations for You”.
-Spotify has undoubtedly recognized my interest in Korean R&B, but I had never actually ventured out to listen to other Asian language music.
-I can’t read nor understand Mandarin whatsoever but I thought: “Why not?” and clicked on the album Wonderland.
+Some of Khalil's biggest musical influences include artists like Jimi Hendrix, Questlove, Musiq Soulchild, D'Angelo, and Michael Jackson.
+I first encountered Khalil's music through Spotify, when I was scrolling through the 'Discover' tab and he was listed as one of the "Top Recommendations for You".
+Spotify has undoubtedly recognized my interest in Korean R&B, but I had never actually ventured out to listen to music in other languages.
+I can't read nor understand Mandarin whatsoever but I thought: "Why not?" and clicked on the album Wonderland.

 Listening to the Wonderland album I was instantly drawn to How It Feels.
 I proceeded to do something unlike myself, and that is immediately do a quick search for English translations.
 I came up with nothing.
 I was willing to accept that defeat, but then luckily the chorus started playing (in English):

 "Do you know how it feels every time that you say goodbye?
 Do you know how it feels every time that you make me cry?
 Don't break my heart"